wont-laylow/Breast-Cancer-Risk-Assessment-Tool/README.md

 >  https://pmc.ncbi.nlm.nih.gov/articles/PMC5926189/
 The research analyzed **over 4,000 women** in Accra and Kumasi to identify key risk factors such as education level, family history, parity, menarche/menopause age, and body size.
 The patterns discovered were used to train a machine learning model that predicts breast cancer likelihood.
 ---

+This project will be **expanded in the future** by integrating data and insights from **additional epidemiological studies** across Africa and beyond, to improve accuracy and generalizability.
+---

 ## ⚙️ Features